apache/pulsar-site/static/reference/next/client/client-configuration-consumer.md

 **Default**: `100000`

 ### autoAckOldestChunkedMessageOnQueueFull
-Whether to automatically acknowledge pending chunked messages when the threashold of `maxPendingChunkedMessage` is reached.
+Whether to automatically acknowledge pending chunked messages when the threshold of `maxPendingChunkedMessage` is reached.
 If set to `false`, these messages will be redelivered by their broker.

 **Type**: `boolean`